Skalar/s3_storer/README.md

 # TODO

-* Add auth header to restrict usage to autenticated users.
 * Handle abortion if keep alive times out (clean up like before after request has ended).
 * Do logging, prefix logs with tagLogsWith option.